 Golang Concurrency And Workerpool: Part 1

-In modern programming languages concurrency has become an unequivocal need.
+In modern programming languages, concurrency has become an unequivocal need.
 Almost all programming languages today have some method of concurrency.
-Some have really powerful constructs, that can offload works to different threads in the OS, e.g., Java, some mimic this behavior in the same thread, e.g., Ruby.
+Some have really powerful constructs that can offload work to different threads in the OS, e.g., Java, some mimic this behavior in the same thread, e.g., Ruby.

-Golang has a very powerful concurrency model called CSP (communicating sequential processes), which breaks a problem into smaller sequential processes and then schedules several instances of these processes called Goroutines.
+Golang's concurrency model is heavily inspired by CSP (Communicating Sequential Processes), which breaks a problem into smaller sequential processes and then schedules several instances of these processes called Goroutines.
 The communication between these processes happens by passing immutable messages via Channels.

 Here we will explore, how we can take advantage of concurrency in golang and how we can limit its usage with worker pools.
 In the second part, we will explore how to build a robust solution for concurrency around this concept.